dkpro/dkpro.github.io/pages/contact.md

 permalink: "/contact/"
 ---

-If you have found a problem with this website, please report in this [issue tracker](https://github.com/dkpro/dkpro.github.io/issues).
+If you have found a problem with this website, please report in our [issue tracker](https://github.com/dkpro/dkpro.github.io/issues).

-For all other regards, please contact the individual projects.
+For all other concerns, please contact the individual projects.